+-y

-- y Execute the command.
-Without this option, the command previews the results but takes no action. -S stream The name of the stream you want to prune. g-opts See "Global options" on page 685.
+Execute the command.
+Without this option, the command previews the results but takes no action.

+-S stream The name of the stream you want to prune. -d Performs a deep prune, which also removes files whose only changes in the target stream were due to merges. g-opts See "Global options" on page 705.

+Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Level Required

-N/A write for stream
+Minimal Access Level Required N/A N/A write for stream owner p4 pubkey (graph)

-owner

-Revision Range?